anisotropi4/goldfinch/README.md

 # goldfinch
 A set of scripts for working with PostgreSQL and ArangoDB databases based on extending Jeroen Janssens 'Data Science on the Command Line' https://github.com/jeroenjanssens/data-science-at-the-command-line

+Now with additional scripts for processing and converting large(ish) xml files to (ndjson)

 More information about ArangoDB and PostGres can be found here:
  * ArangoDB: https://www.arangodb.com
  * PostgreSQL: https://www.postgresql.org